portfolio-performance/portfolio-help/docs/en/how-to/fees-on-shares.md

 	This is with this methodology that fees on securities in French *assurances-vies* can be booked.

 ### Example
-In this example, let's consider that 0.5671 shares of `stock-A` are owned through a broker applying an annual 0.75 % management fees, taken 4 times a year : 0.75 % / 4 = 0.1875 % fees applied each quarter, on December 19, March 18, June 17 and Septembre 18.
+In this example, let's consider that 0.5671 shares of `stock-A` are owned through a broker applying an annual 0.75 % management fees, taken 4 times a year : 0.75 % / 4 = 0.1875 % fees applied each quarter, on December 19, March 18, June 17 and September 18.

-The first quaterly fees on `stock-A` consist in a sell of `0.75/100/4 * 0.5671 = 0.001` shares, whose sold value is taken as fees.
+The first quarterly fees on `stock-A` consist in a sell of `0.75/100/4 * 0.5671 = 0.001` shares, whose sold value is taken as fees.
 And again on March 18 :
 `0.75/100/4 * 0.5661 = 0.001` shares are sold by the broker and the sold value is taken as fees.
 Same for the other dates.